Rawrshak/Asset-Frameworks/Drafts/ContentContractMetadata.md

 * `Asset` - the data stored representing in-game tradable items.
 * `Token` - these are the on-chain representation of ownership of asset instances.
 * `Content Contract` - this is the onchain representation of a collection of assets.

+// Comment: Should I just kill the 'asset vs token' comparison?

 ## Specification